Your Cart is empty

 This festival was held at Toronto's Varsity Stadium from noon to midnight on June 21 and 22, 1969 and is not to be confused with the show later in the year where John Lennon's ‘Live Peace In Toronto” was recorded, though that was put on by the same people.
 This was, in effect, a dry run for that show.
 Tickets were $6 a day or $10 for both days.

-At the time Toronto was very much in the throes of the emerging flower children hippie culture which probably explains why there were ads for the festival which offered to exchange tickets for bread.
+At the time Toronto was very much in the throes of the emerging flower children hippie culture which probably explains why there were ads for the festival which offered to exchange tickets for actual bread.
 Beautiful.
 I mean, I know it sounds bonkers in today’s credit card crazy world, but the era was full of such small but lovely gestures towards a less harsh world.
 Some actually took up the promoters on their offer, prompting the gig’s said business manager Ken Walker to say, "I can't bank it, so I guess I'll have to eat it".

 He, along with 22-year-old John Brower, who was described as the festival's "producer and talent scout" were the people behind the show.
 "We plan on doing this as an annual event," he said.
 "We are thinking right now of maybe doing an event in the fall."

 That event would be the Rock 'n' Roll Revival in September 1969 and featured that famous performance by John Lennon and Yoko Ono's Plastic Ono Band.